dameety/Laravel-Repository-Pattern-Bash-Script/README.md

-#Laravel-IOC-Module
+#What
-Laravel made available the IoC[Inversion of Control] container for developers.
-This bash script is aimed at speeding up development for Laravel developers.
+A simple bash script to create a scaffold for the repository pattern.

 ## How to use
 Add the file to the root of your Laravel project directory and  run it like so: **./ioc.sh**.